-After each successful App manifest change you may want to inform your local Nimbus users of the update.
-Pop-Ups in MS Teams will also inform users that new versions are available.
+- After each successful app manifest change, you may want to inform your local Nimbus users about the update.
+Pop-ups in MS Teams will also inform users that new versions are available.

-While optional in most cases, App-updates are always disruptive to an extend.
-To keep impacts low, we will inform in our Release Notes and communicate significant changes in advance whenever your App manifest should or must to be updated.
+While optional in most cases, app updates are always disruptive to an extend.
+To keep impacts low, we will inform you in our Release Notes, and communicate significant changes in advance whenever your app manifest should or must be updated.

 - Permission changes: App updates may entail changed User Permissions and App Permissions as well as changes to the available User Login and Settings experience.
 Make sure to read the Introduction to Nimbus and our Security Whitepapers to learn how Nimbus uses this data.

-- Single-Sign-On: Nimbus supports Single-Sign-On, reducing the amount of necessary logins for Nimbus especially in a multi-service-participation scenario for your MS Teams users.
+Single sign-on (SSO): Nimbus supports single sign-on, reducing the amount of necessary logins for Nimbus, especially in a multi-service-participation scenario for your MS Teams users.

-After initial consent, the login token from MS Teams will be used for Nimbus as well. → Also see User Settings.
+🔍 After initial consent, the login token from MS Teams will be used for Nimbus as well.
+See also User Preferences (Portal).

-SSO requires the latest App manifest to be installed on your Tenant.
-Note that after a new manifest update, each Nimbus user needs to confirm the Nimbus App update as described in the step above.
-This will grant permissions for individual login-token usage and enable the latest Single-Sign-On (SSO) features.
+- ✅ SSO requires the latest app manifest to be installed on your tenant.
+Note that after a new manifest update, each Nimbus user needs to confirm the Nimbus app update as described in the step above.
+This will grant permissions for individual login token usage and enable the latest single sign-on features.

 💡 Good to know: When your userbase exclusively uses Nimbus in-browser, the manifest update and notify procedures described on this page do not apply.
 However, users will always need to sign-on every time they open Nimbus in a browser, regardless of their login status in MS Teams.